dmikusa/cf-debug-tools/README.md

 ## SSH Tunnel

 This script when run will make an outbound SSH connection to a server of your choice and setup a reverse tunnel so that you can connect from your server to a port in the application's environment.
 This can be used to facilitate access to the application environment that would otherwise not be possible.
-For example, to connect run a shell, connect to a hidden port, get metrics and stats or even debug your application.
+For example, to connect and run a shell, connect to a hidden port, get metrics and stats or even debug your application.

 ### Prerequisites & Setup